Check redis-status

 Number

-Global number of pub/sub pattern with client subscriptions
+Global number of pub/sub patterns with client subscriptions

 stats_rejected_connections